frankiesupercool/project_signal_processing/README.md

 Due to its large size we uploaded it via Git LFS.

 To download our best checkpoint checkout this repository, install `git lfs install` and pull from LFS `git lfs pull`.
+For usage the downloaded checkpoint must either be put to the expected folder from [config.py](config.py) or the path in config.py must be changed to the checkpoint location.

 ## References